 The CAD model

-The CAD model named “underrun-protection_design-1” would be displayed in the viewer, as shown below
+The CAD model named “Underrun Protection” is displayed in the viewer, as shown below.

 Create a Static Analysis

-In our case we are interested in running a static stress analysis, so select the Static Analysis option and press ‘Ok’
+In our case we are interested in running a static stress analysis, so select the Static analysis option and press ‘Create Simulation’.

 All parts that are completed are highlighted with a green check.
 Parts that need to be specified have a red circle.
-While, the blue circle indicates an optional settings that does not need to be filled out
+A blue circle indicates an optional setting that does not need to be filled out.

 Create a mesh